ManiaMate/mlb-game-predictor/whitepaper.md

 - **Training set:** Games before September 1, 2025
 - **Test set:** Games from September 1 onward (187 games)

 This design mirrors a deployment scenario where the model predicts late-season outcomes based on patterns learned from earlier games.
+It also avoids any potential for temporal leakage and allows us to try and simulate which teams will peroform well in the test-set closing in on the regular season.

 ## 3. Methods